Agimat: Description

 In the Philippine occult tradition, there is usually a corresponding agimat to deal with in a particular area in a person's life.
-The most frequent types of agimat are used for removing hexes and exorcism of evil spirits.
+The most frequent types of agimat is used for removing hexes and exorcism of evil spirits.
 An agimat, also called a gayuma, serves as a love charm which makes the owner more attractive to the opposite sex.
 Although typically a cross, a flat, round or triangular golden pendant accompanying a necklace or a necklace-like item, it is also depicted as an enchanted stone that came from the sky or a fulgurite "fang" left by a lightning strike (pangil ng kidlat) or even a drop of liquid from the heart of a banana tree at midnight (mutya).
 If the latter, it is usually ingested.
 An agimat is usually accompanied by a small book of magic incantations which must be read during Good Friday or a certain special date to attain the amulet's full power and benefit.
-An agimat could also be in the form of clothing with magic words inscribed on it, or even in the form of edible enchanted mud (putik in Tagalog).
+An agimat could also be in the form of clothing with magic words inscribed on it, or even in the form of consumable enchanted mud (putik in Tagalog).